 Market segmentation is now a major theme promoted by big companies in a number of industries.
 Is it a good thing, as they say?
-The push for market segmentation parallels the arrival of really good technical solutions to the top PC bottlenecks.

-Someone good at visualizing math will immediately see that this instead exponentially increases opportunities to charge more.
+Someone good at visualizing math will see that this instead increases opportunities to charge more.
 And more often.
 There will be more parts monopolies, toll features, hype features, more aftermarket manipulation, and more planned obsolescence.

 Then when the consumer upgrades or replaces their "outdated PC", Microsoft then requires that they pay the OS license again.
 If they complain, they are pointed to a link where they can peg their license to a Microsoft account.
-The extra steps are uncomfortable for a lot of people, who might then just pay the fee instead.
-And if they turn out to be tech savvy and can't be talked into a new system because they know its their disk cache, then Microsoft points them to instructive articles on how to improve disk caching.
+The extra steps are intrusive and uncomfortable for a lot of people, who might then just pay the fee instead.
+And if they turn out to be tech savvy and can't be talked into a new system because they know it's their disk cache, then Microsoft points them to instructive articles on how to improve disk caching.

 However, though Windows 7 & 10 disk caching is relatively advanced, it is quite likely to not configure correctly.
 Microsoft literature states that Windows 10 caching is so advanced that it automatically configures itself the best way.
 Yet considerable forum posts suggest otherwise.
 And then Microsoft hands out solutions to the tech-savvy complainers, while the uninformed consumer figures their PC simply went out-of-date.

 Then where this gets interesting, is in reading all the research articles on how to improve caching.
 Nearly all of them lead the reader to advice on how to take space away from the disk cache, to give it to the virtual paging cache.
 This provides an immediate performance solution in extremely low RAM systems only.
 These articles are outdated, and yet they dominate search results on how to improve caching.
-A new PC today likely has enough RAM for you to completely ignore those articles.
+A new PC today likely has enough RAM to completely ignore those articles.

 And if you think about it, this also means the complainers get recycled, back through to the point where they'll likely buy a new PC anyway.

 If confused, the simplest/safest thing to do is to split your RAM down the middle, one half for the File System Cache, and one half for software (virtual paging cache).
 And to lock it there, so that Windows doesn't keep changing things.
-Of course Microsoft could have made this their default (on all systems with at least a modest amount of RAM).
-By NOT doing this they generate a LOT more revenue.

 Windows now analyzes your hardware configuration, making use of the identities of each device to determine whether or not you have moved the license to a different PC.
 If your license is OEM it is more strict on the analysis, or if your license is Retail it is less strict on the analysis, but either way, if it figures out that you are on a different PC, or one that was significantly upgraded then it requires that you pay the license fee again.